metaliq/metaliq/readme.md

 #### Compiling

 MetaliQ solutions are compiled automatically as part of the run and build processes described below, or can be compiled manually with the TypeScript compiler.
-MetaliQ makes use of the TypeScript generic type system to check for validity of all Specification and Configuration terms at compile time.
+MetaliQ makes use of the TypeScript generic type system to check for validity of all Specification terms at compile time.
 If using a suitable IDE such as VSCode, any invalid specification term is immediately highlighted.

 #### Running in Development